 (If not, check out our comprehensive guide on UX design here).

 Now’s a great time to be making your first forays into this unique area of design.
 There are hundreds of learning resources out there, making it easy to get started and – more importantly – there are a host of excellent software options out there that make the job itself easier.

-Here, we’re going to go through some of our favorite UX design tools, and highlight just why you might benefit from using them.
+Here, we’re going to go through some of our favourites, and highlight just why you might benefit from using them.

 Obviously, as with all tools some will suit your needs more than others – it’s simply a matter of experimenting and seeing which ones you get on best with.